As an owner or manager of land in the coastal margin, find out about your responsibilities and how to manage public access.

 - land covered by structures like electricity substations, wind turbines, telephone masts works, other than, flood defences or sea defences

-- land under military byelaws, eg most Ministry of Defence training areas
+- land under Ministry of Defence byelaws, such as most military training areas

 - schools including playing fields